This post covers the best things to do in New York City in October.

 Diwali, the Hindu festival of lights, is the most important holiday in India.

-On October 12, 2019, in Times Square the largest Diwali celebration outside of India will take place.
+Every fall in Times Square, the largest Diwali celebration outside of India will take place across two days.

 Times Square will be filled with the sounds, sights, and delicious foods of South Asia and India.